neduzze/telnet_monitor/README.md

-# telnet_monitor
+# Telnet Monitor
-test using telnet to communicate with oopenocd to monitor running devices
+test using telnet via python to communicate with OpenOCD to monitor running devices